McGillX/edx_data_research/parsing/edX-Data-Processing/README.md

 ### Other Data
 Apart from the tracking logs, all other data provided by edX is course specific and is provided in any of the .json, .sql and .mongo data formats.

+### Steps to generate course specific tracking logs collections
+1. Download tracking logs from edX server
+2. Run decryption following steps above
+3. Migrate tracking logs to master tracking collection of master tracking database (use the script parsing/tracking_logs/load_tracking_logs_to_mongo.py)
+4. Ensure the course_structure data for the given course has been migrated to its own collection under the course database.
+The data is provided in json format and can be migrated using the script parsing/course_structure/course_structure_to_mongod.py
+5. Setup config file for given course by following the template template_config.json.
+This config file will be used to extract course specific tracking logs betweeb the provided dates
+6. Run script generate_course_tracking_logs.py under parsing/tracking_logs to create collection that will contain tracking logs of given course along with some data from the course_structure collection